Chris Taylor Player Props: Dodgers vs. Rangers

-Chris Taylor -- hitting .208 with a double, two home runs, three walks and nine RBI in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Texas Rangers, with Andrew Heaney on the mound, on July 21 at 8:05 PM ET.
+The Los Angeles Dodgers, including Chris Taylor (batting .208 in his past 10 games, with a double, two home runs, three walks and nine RBI), battle starter Dane Dunning and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.

 Chris Taylor Game Info & Props vs. the Rangers